joecabezas/cv/markdown/en/cv.md

 			shoes, Spark makes it easy to discover (and shop) stories and ideas from a community that likes what you like.

-			I was part of the backend engineering team, which is responsible of all writing operations, distribution, processing, workflows orchestration, ingestion from other platforms, realtime data processing using AWS Lambda, interactions, moderation, metrics, and business reports.
+			I was part of the backend engineering team, I worked in the workflows systems handling the async nature of the user's interactions, I owned the metrics and analytic pipeline and worked with pm's to measure the business impact.
+I worked on moderation pieces and developed a framework for continuous deployment for AWS Lambdas using multiple accounts for different deployment stages.

-	2011/09..2015/01
+	Sep 2011 - Jan 2015
 		Engineer
 		Atakama Labs (studio of DeNA Japan)
 		Projects:

 			* Star Wars: Galactic Defense
-				Game Developer Engineer, constructed a generalized skills system, UI scheme, frame based animation system developer using meshes, camera director developer.
+				Game Developer Engineer, I developed the Generalized Skills System, UI scheme, frame based animation system developer using meshes, camera director developer.

 			* Royal Defenders
-				Game Developer Engineer, tiled maps importer system programmer using open source software, programmer of the path planning algorithm implementation, rendering pipeline developer, UI scheme, frame based animation system developer using meshes, camera director developer.
+				Game Developer Engineer, tiled maps importer system using open source software, I developed the path planning algorithm implementation, the rendering pipeline,	UI scheme, frame based animation system developer using meshes, camera director developer.

 			* Dungeons And Dragons: Arena of War
-				Game Developer engineer, created the input management system, UI scheme, 3D-2D transformations for the in-Game UI, camera director and special effects specialist.
+				Game Developer engineer, created the input management system, UI scheme, 3D-2D transformations for the in-Game UI, camera director and special effects specialist based on camera manipulations and shaders.

 			* Backyard Monsters Unleashed
 				Game Developer Engineer, worked in the reimplementation of game in Javascript from scratch,